We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Fred A. Manuele, author of On the Practice of Safety, considers occupational ergonomics to be "the art and science of designing the work to fit the worker to achieve optimum productivity and cost efficiency, and minimum risk of injury."
 To best fulfill the goal to achieve these benefits through ergonomics, a sound program should be developed.
 An effective program will include a written plan, education, training, and effective procedures to identify, analyze, and evaluate work for ergonomic risk factors.

-Ergonomics: Safety and Health Program
+Ergonomics Safety and Health Programs

 Ergonomics programs should not be regarded as separate from those intended to address other workplace hazards.

-Ergonomics Programs that Work
+Effective Ergonomics Programs

 Aspects of hazard identification, case documentation, assessment of control options, and health care management techniques that are used to address ergonomic problems use the same approaches directed toward other workplace risks of injury or disease.
 Although many of the technical approaches described in this course are specific to ergonomic risk factors and Musculoskeletal Disorders (MSDs), the core principles are the same as efforts to control other workplace hazards.